10 Best Residential Proxies Services and Providers of 2023

 Established in early 2019, Infatica is one of the fastest-growing proxy providers in the market with a global proxy network.
 Headquartered in Singapore, Infatica is a legitimate service that discourages illegal activities and strongly advises against using proxies for such purposes.

 As such, the provider strictly markets the usual white-label tasks such as ad verification, business intelligence, business intelligence, social media automation, and web scraping.
 That said, Infatica retails two types of proxies that you can use for several use cases.
 Namely, residential rotating backconnect proxies and datacenter proxies.

-As a new provider, Infatica, surprisingly commands a huge network of over 10 million P2P rotating residential IPs that come from over 100 different locations, with top locations being in the U.S., Europe, and Asia.
-One amazing thing about these proxies is that they support all the popular protocols including HTTPS and SOCK5.
+As a new provider, Infatica surprisingly commands a huge network of over 10 million P2P rotating IPs that come from over 100 different locations, with top locations being in the U.S., Europe, and Asia.
+One amazing thing about these is that they support all the popular protocols including HTTPS and SOCK5.

-Another important thing you need to know is that this proxy provider doesn’t limit the number of concurrent threads you can run on its proxies.
-The only limitation you are likely to encounter is that one of traffic which is not uncommon with residential proxies.
+Another important thing you need to know is that this proxy provider doesn’t limit the number of concurrent threads you can run.
+The only limitation you are likely to encounter is one related to traffic which is not uncommon with this type of service.

 - Proxy types: Residential Proxies, Datacenter Proxies

 - Reporting/ Analytics